JacquiGreenland/CubeMate/Documentation/CubeMate_PCB_README.md

 on the TTL side of the serial module.

-The module fits directly into the PCB position, so the required TX/RX routing is already handled by the PCB layout.
+The module fits directly into the PCB position using 6 solder pads/through-holes, so the required TX/RX routing is already handled by the PCB layout.
+However the pinout of these 6 holes is indicated on the silkscreen.

 ### ZY-CP2102 voltage-selector pads

+The module is connected to the **centre 4 pins** as the outer pins provide additional power and ground lines for the MSOP10 module if it is used.

 The reference ZY-CP2102 module has solder selectors for **5 V** and **3.3 V** operation.